phoopee3/creating-blocks-using-acf/Using Advanced Custom Fields to Create Custom Blocks.md

 - View it on the front end of the site

 ^ We are creating a child theme because we have to add code to the functions.php file, and if the main theme gets an update, we don't want to lose the modifications we've done.

+^ The other option is to make a custom plugin to load these blocks, it depends if the blocks you're creating are closely tied to the theme you are using.

 ---